 These are just four ways that non-salespeople can still build a professional outlook in dealing with customers.

-You can learn more by visiting our Sales Training For Non Sales Staff course page; where you will find the outline for this one-day programme aimed at addressing the key components that will make a real difference in the salesmanship of non-salespeople within your business.
+You can learn more by visiting our Sales Training For Non Sales Staff Course page; where you will find the outline for this one-day programme aimed at addressing the key components that will make a real difference in the salesmanship of non-salespeople within your business.
 Another useful resource would be our Social Selling Training programme.
 We’re all on Linkedin and/or Facebook.
 That course will teach you how to use it properly.